 Who Performs Tumor Markers

-- A doctor, a nurse, or a lab technician will draw the blood sample.
+In this test, a doctor, a nurse, or a lab technician will draw the blood sample.

 Special Concerns about Tumor Markers